ricsanfre/pi-cluster/terraform/minio/README.md

 ## Integration with Kubernetes

-Terraform creates users and policies.
-Secret keys must be provisioned separately and then used to create Kubernetes Secrets.
+Terraform creates users and policies using secrets already stored in Vault and then Kubernetes can consume the same Vault paths via External Secrets.

 ### Step 1: Get Created Users
 ```bash